-In this Screw piles 101: All the basics you need to know blog, you will learn more about the advantages of screw piles.
-A screw pile is steel tube with a helical head that screws into the ground. it is used as a method of foundation in a wide range of constructions situations.
-Helix screw piles are suitable for making quick, easy and strong base for sheds, garden houses, log cabins,garages, fences, decks.
+A screw pile is steel tube with a helical head that screws into the ground and is used as a method of foundation in a wide range of constructions situations.
+DIY screw piles are suitable for making quick, easy and strong bases for sheds, garden houses, log cabins, garages, fences, decks.
 Larger machine installed screw piles are suitable for bigger structures like residential and commercial buildings.

 A screw piles can offer a range of advantages over traditional concrete footings for example: